xelalexv/dregsy/README.md

 ### Running On *Kubernetes*

-When you run a *Docker* registry inside your *Kubernetes* cluster as an image cache, *dregsy* can come in handy as an automated updater for that cache.
+When you run a container registry inside your *Kubernetes* cluster as an image cache, *dregsy* can come in handy as an automated updater for that cache.
 The example config below uses the `skopeo` relay:

 ```yaml
 relay: skopeo